Frederick Fisher (architect)

 Frederick B. Fisher, AIA, FAAR, is an American architect whose professional practice is headquartered in Southern California.
 Frederick Fisher started his architecture firm in 1980 which partnered architects Joseph Coriaty and David Ross in 1995.
 Fisher is most noted for building seminal academic institutions, museums, and contemporary residential projects throughout the United States, Europe and Asia.
 His approach to architecture comes from a broad cultural and social perspective.

 Fred currently serves as a member of the Board of Councilors for the USC School of Architecture.
 He chaired the Environmental Design Department at Otis College of Art & Design.
 In addition, he has held numerous visiting instructor posts including USC, Harvard University Graduate School of Design, Columbia University, Southern California Institute of Architecture (SCI-Arc), and the Department of Architecture and Urban Design at UCLA.

-He has served as the architect for several renowned cultural landmarks including the Annenberg Community Beach House in Santa Monica and the visitor's center of the Sunnylands Estate in Rancho Mirage, California.
+He has served as the architect for several renowned cultural landmarks including the Annenberg Community Beach House in Santa Monica and the visitor center of the Sunnylands Estate in Rancho Mirage, California.